xRand/ToDoList/README.md

-On a Detailed screen User can edit TODO entries message On a Detailed screen User can take a photo and attach it to the TODO entry User should see attached picture in TODO list on Main Screen User is able to select what type of TODO entry (image or text) he want to create User is able to share by mail all active TODO items
+On a Detailed screen User can edit TODO entries message On a Detailed screen User can take a photo and attach it to the TODO entry User should see attached picture in TODO list on Main Screen